yzhilong/tp/docs/UserGuide.md

-**DATE** | The date on which the game was played **DURATION** | The amount of time for which the game was played **LOCATION** | The place where the game was played **TAG** | A single word (or dash-separated word) attribute assigned to the game which can be used to categorize the game. <br> Eg: birthday, friends-house, etc.
+**DATE** | The date on which the game was played **DURATION** | The amount of time for which the game was played **LOCATION** | The place where the game was played **TAG** | A single word (or dash-separated word) attribute assigned to the game which can be used to categorize the game. <br> Eg: birthday, very-lucky, etc.

 --------------------------------------------------------------------------------------------------------------------